 Investment Banking Networking: The Definitive Guide

-Investment banking networking: it’s tough to find a topic that spawns more cynicism, skepticism, and outright hatred on the Internet.
+It’s tough to find a topic that spawns more cynicism, skepticism, and outright hatred on the Internet than investment banking networking.

 Depending on the source, networking is either the most essential part of the job search…

 …or a giant waste of time in which students spend countless hours attending information sessions standing around crowded bankers, unable to set themselves apart.

 The truth is somewhere in between those two extremes.

 Networking is like lifting weights at the gym: If you use the “proper form,” you do it consistently over a long period, and you can tolerate the boredom and grind, it can be very effective.

 But if you do it incorrectly, you use the wrong strategy, you’re inconsistent, or you’re not in a position to benefit from it, you’ll never get results.